egzonpllana/SwiftAndMathematicalChallenges/GaugeViewXK/ReadMe.md

 ## Introduction
 In this article, we will explore a custom Swift UIView called `GaugeViewXK`.
 This view is designed to display a gauge, similar to those found in speedometers or other measuring instruments.
 We will break down the code and explain its components and logic in simple terms.
-This guide is aimed at mid/senior developers who are interested to learn more about custom views in Swift.
-While we build this component, we do not seek to make it as a perfect component and to use it, our intention is to explore the APIs and the way to draw views in Swift-iOS.
+This guide is aimed at mid/senior developers who are interested in learning more about custom views in Swift.
+While we build this component, we do not seek to make it a perfect component and to use it, our intention is to explore the APIs and the way to draw views in Swift-iOS.

 ![gauge-preview](https://github.com/user-attachments/assets/402c2198-2d94-42e0-9167-9a399b7e3ab4)